 - Description of Problem/Background.

-- Budget: Include a specific request for funds that includes permanent hard equipment, statistical analyses, consumable equipment, salaries to staff and other direct expenses.
+- Budget: Include a specific request for funds that include permanent hard equipment, statistical analyses, consumable equipment, salaries to staff, and other direct expenses.
 No more than 20% of the total budget can be allocated for indirect costs.

 - Hard equipment purchases should not exceed $5,000.